TheRealAnonymous008/quartz/content/details/creativity/game design/puzzles/Partitioning Puzzles.md

 * *Constraint*: Numbers indicate the amount of cells up to a place where the L will bend (including the cell with the number)
 * *Constraint* 1's indicate where the L bends.

+### Scrin
+* *Goal*: Divide the grid into rectangular regions.
+* *Constraint*: Regions contain at most one circle.
+* *Constraint*: Regions must have the same number of cells as the number in the circle.
+* *Constraint*: Regions do not share edges.
+* *Constraint*: Regions form a single non-branching loop where all of them touch each other by the corners.

 ### Seethrough
 * *Goal*: Every cell denotes a room.
 Close some doors by placing edges.
 * *Constraint*: Open doors allow looking into other rooms.
 * *Constraint*: The number in the cell indicates the total number of rooms visible orthogonally (excluding the room itself)
 * *Constraint*: All rooms must be connected (going through doors).

 ### Shikaku
 * *Goal*: Divide the grid into rectangular pieces.
 * *Constraint*: Each piece contains exactly one number, and that number represents the area of the rectangle.